Chinese Globetrotter! After having worked in the export and promotion of wine in France...

 Loire, COTEAUX DU LAYON 1 ER CRU CHAUME ,Anjou,Anjou Villages,Coteaux du Layon,Rosé de Loire,Vin de France,Crémant de Loire,0

 Chateau de Valmer

 Originally from Tourangeau, Jean first tried his hand at Parisian life, his towers at La Défense,...

 Loire, Val de Loire,Anjou,Vin de France,Rosé de Loire

 The Bruneau-Dupuy estate is a long family history, and now it is me, Sylvain and my wife Angélique, who will manage the vineyard...
-We only produce St Nicolas de Bourgueil, 100% Cabernet Franc...
-The soil is 2/3 on sands and gravels and 1/3 on clay and limestone hillsides...
-Note that the estate is in organic conversion since the 2013 vintage...
-In reality, it is since 2006 that the cap was fresh...Lire plus Learn more
+We only produce St Nicolas de Bourgueil,...Lire plus Learn more

-I settled in 1998, so I "inherited" well-rooted vines from my parents and grandparents (paternal and maternal).
-I have been organic since 2006 and started the "administrative" conversion since 2013.
+Sylvain and his wife moved to the estate in 1998.
+The winegrower has therefore "inherited" well-rooted vines from his parents and grandparents (paternal and maternal).
+It has been organic since 2006 and started the "administrative" conversion in 2013.

 "For me, wine is above all about sharing, emotions, joy (except when it is not good...).
 I think it reflects a personality: you make a little bit of the wine you love, while trying to please as many people as possible.
 I don't necessarily have a guru or mentor: I'm more of a self-taught person, while listening to my family and friends."

 "My oldest wine-related memory remains when I went to Montagne Saint-Emilion for 2 years.
 I tasted all the classified growths of Sauternes 1989 (except Yquem): it was fabulous!"